-"regulatory board" means an independent entity with responsibilities that are regulatory in nature that is included on the classification list of regulatory boards maintained by the Appointee Remuneration Committee.
+"regulatory board" means an independent entity with responsibilities that are regulatory in nature to which this directive applies and is included on the classification list of regulatory boards maintained by the Appointee Remuneration Committee.

 "remuneration plan" means a formal policy approved by the minister to guide the administration of remuneration for an administrative tribunal or regulatory board consistent with these Remuneration Guidelines.